icodewithmaplesyrup/Crux/README.md

+So far, this repo includes Pipeline A and all versions of the GDD(vo.1-v0.3)

 # Crux — Pipeline A: 3D Semantic Segmentation

 Drone LIDAR point cloud → per-point material labels → surface region polygons → Unreal 5 material assignment.